NOAA-EPIC/land_da_mapping/README.md

     * map_land_da_v1p2_data.py
         *  Main script for translating Land DA v1p2 TAR into a data map.
     * map_rt_data.py
-        * Main script for reqquesting the generation of the baseline & input UFS-WM RT data maps.
+        * Main script for requesting the generation of the baseline & input UFS-WM RT data maps.
+    * map_land_da_develop_data.py
+        * Main script for reqquesting the generation of the UFS-WM RT development data maps.
 * Module(s)
     * data_map_generator.py
         * Module for performing the feature extraction & mapping of the datasets.